 Dark Roasts are another favorite for Cold Brew aficionados, particularly if you like a rich brew with chocolatey and nutty notes.
 Of all the roasts, dark roasts require the shortest steeping time.
 This is a good option if you are intending on drinking your cold brew diluted with milk.

 Single Origin or Blend?

-Unlike the matter of roast level, experts are rather unified on this question with most agreeing that single origin coffee beans are the best to use.
-Using a single origin bean allows you to taste and enjoy the subtle origin flavors of a bean.
-Blends are more used with brewing methods like espresso where you need to carefully balance the sweetness, acidity and bitterness.
-However when brewing Cold Brew, most of the acidity and bitterness is already removed so a blend is unnecessary.
+Unlike the matter of roast level, experts are rather unified on this question with most agreeing that single-origin coffee beans are the best to use.
+Using a single-origin bean allows you to taste and enjoy the subtle origin flavors of a bean.
+Blends are more used with brewing methods like espresso where you need to carefully balance the sweetness, acidity, and bitterness.
+However, when brewing Cold Brew, most of the acidity and bitterness are already removed so a blend is unnecessary.

 How To Brew Cold Brew

 Cold brew requires very little equipment.
 You can just use a mason jar or French press to brew it in.
 However if you are enthusiast you may want to consider investing in a cold brew coffee maker, which makes the process of brewing simpler.
 If you want to make the best tasting cold brew it also pays to use a burr grinder, so you can brew with fresh beans.

 The Toddy Cold Brew maker is a well known name in the coffee scene, having been around for years.
 It is a basic cold brew system featuring a large plastic brewing container with a handle, a rubber stopper and a glass decanter.
 The Toddy is very simple to use and produces a rich, full bodied coffee.
 This is a great option for someone wanting a basic cold brew coffee maker.
 It is affordable, easy to use and will last for years!